polythene

 Wood

-Wood surfaces in woodworking shops and manufacturing facilities, where wood is one of the primary substrates, are often contaminated with bits of resin and wax.
-To prepare wood surfaces for adhesives, pretreatment is strongly recommended.
+Wood surfaces are often contaminated with bits of resin and wax.
+Pretreatment is strongly recommended before applying an adhesive for wood.
 You also need to dry the wood first prior to pretreatment.

 Plastic

-Dust, dirt, oil and grease can easily contaminate plastic.
-These contaminants can also migrate around the surface due to the nature of the plastic material.
-To prepare plastic surfaces for adhesives, liquid solvents should be used along with abrasion and chemical surface modification.
+Dust, dirt, oil, and grease can easily contaminate plastic.
+These contaminants can also migrate around the surface due to the nature of plastic material.
+Surface preparation for adhesive bonding with plastic means more than just using an adhesive for plastic specifically.
+Liquid solvents, abrasion, and chemical surface modification are usually recommended.

 Preparing your surface for adhesive bonding is an important part of ensuring a secure and strong bond.
-These surface treatment processes should be tailored to the surface you are working with as well as the adhesive you are using.
+These surface treatment processes should be tailored to the surface you are working with as well as the adhesive you are using and the environment you are in.

 Ask a Question